test

 From there a whole new project developed, one that has helped children in thousands of Australian schools and other countries including New Zealand, Singapore, Japan, India, Taiwan, Malaysia and Korea.

-Philip adn Faye delight in knowing that many other students now are able to experience the frequent little victories over English script that the Fitzroy program provides.
+Philip and Faye delight in knowing that many other students now are able to experience the frequent little victories over English script that the Fitzroy program provides.

 May children everywhere share the advantage of literacy.